treejer/verifier/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Tell us about a bug you may have identified in CoreUI Free React Admin Template.
+about: Tell us about a bug you may have identified in Treejer Verifier Panel.
 title: ''
 labels: ''
 assignees: ''